-Self-Initiating AD and CVD Investigations: In 2017, the Administration indicated that it intends to self-initiate AD and CVD investigations, where appropriate, pursuant to Commerce's authority to do so under U.S. law.
-Commerce has developed the capacity to more fully utilize self-initiation to address unfair subsidies as well as to expand industry outreach to better address situations where self-initiation may be an appropriate tool.
-On November 28, 2017, Commerce announced the self-initiation of AD and CVD investigations of imports of common alloy aluminum sheet from China.
+Self-Initiating AD and CVD Investigations: In 2017, the Administration indicated that it intends for Commerce to self-initiate AD and CVD investigations, where appropriate and as provided under U.S. law.
+Since then, Commerce has utilized self-initiation to address unfair subsidies and to expand industry outreach for situations where self-initiation may be appropriate.
+On November 28, 2017, Commerce self-initiated AD and CVD investigations on imports of common alloy aluminum sheet from China.
 On January 16, 2018, the USITC determined that there was a reasonable indication that a U.S. industry is materially injured.
+On November 5, 2018, Commerce issued its final affirmative CVD investigation determination in this case, finding rates of subsidization in the range of 46.48 to 116.49 percent.
+On December 7, 2018, the USITC determined that the U.S. industry is materially injured by imports of aluminum sheet from China.
+Accordingly, AD and CVD orders have been imposed on imports of common aluminum sheet from China.